nitishhrms/Bird-Song-Generator-using-Stable-Diffusion/README.md

 # 🐦🎶 Bird Song Generator using Stable Diffusion

-Generate stunning bird visuals 🖼️ and realistic bird songs 🎵 with Stable Diffusion!
+Generate  realistic bird songs 🎵 from visuals with Stable Diffusion!

 ---